Simo067m/comsocsci2024/docs/lectures.md

  * __Reading__: [Bit by Bit, sections 2.1 to 2.3](https://www.bitbybitbook.com/en/1st-ed/observing-behavior/observing-intro/) Read sections 2.1 to 2.3.
 The idea is for you to understand, in general terms, advantages and challenges of large observational datasets (a.k.a.
 Big Data) for social studies.

+ [Week 3: Data 2 - Gathering Data Part 2 + Data Viz](https://nbviewer.org/github/lalessan/comsocsci2024/blob/main/lectures/Week3.ipynb?flash_cache=True) This week is divided in two parts.
+First, we will finalize the data collection and generate the final dataset that we will use for the rest of the course.
+Then, we will talk about how to effectively use _data visualization_ techniques as a tool to analyse empirical data.
+We will focus on visualizing highly heterogeneous data, with values that spans several orders of magnitude and include many extreme values.

+  * __Reading__: There is no reading this week.